kemorick/PowHERful-2019/README.md

-# 101 Lab: Build Your Own Chatbot in 15 Minutes or Less

-You should be able to complete this lab in 10-15 minutes!
-If you'd like to continue working on your chatbot after the lab, there will be additional steps to include more advanced techniques and even deploy.
+# PowHERful Builds a Chatbot with Watson Assistant

-This lab will walk you through creating a chatbot to guide the user through creating a support ticket.
-Instead of a traditional form or wizard, this chatbot can offer a more personalized approach, soliciting more quality information from the user to build the most informative support ticket.
+This activity will walk you through creating your first chatbot.
+Instead of a traditional form or wizard, this chatbot can offer a more personalized experience, working with you towards a common goal.

 In IBM Cloud there are often multiple ways to accomplish the same steps.
 In the steps outlined below, you should consider this one way to accomplish a given task.

+## Login to IBM Cloud

+Navigate to the IBM Cloud dashboard: cloud.ibm.com

+Using the username and password provided, type the username in the box.

+![IBM Cloud login page][login]

+Click ```Continue```.

+Once you successfully login you should see the IBM Cloud Dashboard.

 ## Create an instance of the Watson Assistant service

-Navigate to the IBM Cloud dashboard: https://ibm.biz/Bd2Sfe

 Click ```Catalog``` in the upper menu bar.